sritchie73/ukbnmr/README.md

 ### Methods for computing biomarker ratios.

 The `compute_nightingale_ratios()` function will compute the [81 Nightingale Health biomarker ratios](https://nightingalehealth.com/biomarkers) from the 168 biomarkers currently available for download from [UK Biobank](https://biobank.ndph.ox.ac.uk/showcase/label.cgi?id=220).
+A companion function, `compute_nightingale_ratio_qc_flags()` will aggregate the QC flags for the biomarkers underlying each ratio.

 ## Installation